Agadar/ShareBoxMod/README.md

 # MailMod
-A minecraft Forge mod that adds the functionality of mailboxes.
+A minecraft Forge mod that adds the functionality of ShareBoxes.